AnatolyNevzoroff/HEAT_GUN/README.md

 Sorry, comments for video only in Russian.

-I reworked the old version of Sketch.
+I reworked the old version of the firmware.
 New version 1.7 released!
+The firmware has the end of LGT8F386 adapted to this type of inexpensive Chinese microcontroller.

 - Fixed errors with timers.
 - Improved heater cooling function based on.